756D6D61/Savings-Dashboard/README.md

 * The back-end of this dashboard was builting using node.js and oAuth
 * Firebase has been implemented in the user authentication
 * Jest/Enzyme/Cypress are libraries that have been used to test the front-end

+### Aims of the app
+* User should be able to sign up/log in
+* A savings goal can be saved
+* User can see their savings goals and analysis of their savings on home page
+* A savings account and details can be added to the dashboard and shows up on the home page
+* User can see details of the details saved of the account